Skip to main content

 AppalachiaCorps helped fund Turner’s work with the Eastern Kentucky hospital as a run-up to his applying to medical school.
 His goal is to be an ophthalmologist.

-“I was doing physician shadowing, so a lot of
+“I was doing physician shadowing, so a

 By Lindsey Piercy